-As of December 31, 2020 and 2019, the Group did not recognize deferred tax assets on certain NOLCO and MCIT as the Group believes that it may not be probable that sufficient taxable income will be available in the near foreseeable future against which the tax benefits can be realized prior to their expiration.
-As of December 31, 2020 and 2019, gross deferred tax assets recognized amounted to P27.80 million and P23.39 million, respectively (see Note 20).
+As of December 31, 2021 and 2020, the Group did not recognize deferred tax assets on certain temporary differences, NOLCO and MCIT as the Group believes that it may not be probable that sufficient taxable income will be available in the near foreseeable future against which the tax benefits can be realized prior to their expiration.
+As of December 31, 2021 and 2020, gross deferred tax assets recognized amounted to P21.11 million and P27.80 million, respectively (see Note 20).